kiramclean/clojurescript-tic-tac-toe/README.md

 # tic-tac-toe

-A [re-frame](https://github.com/Day8/re-frame) application to play tic tac toe, so I could learn a bit about clojurescript.
+A [re-frame](https://github.com/Day8/re-frame) application to play tic tac toe, so I could learn a bit about clojure(script).

 ## Development Mode